Sofia Richie Stuns In Black Bra & See-Through Skirt

 Richie dons a deep tan all over her body, and sports a full face of makeup for the photos.
 Sofia rocks darkened eyebrows and understated eyes.
 She also wears pink blush on her cheeks and highlighter to add to her shimmering glow, as well as nude lips.

-The model’s blonde hair is pulled back and styled in a loose, wavy updo, which frames her famous face as she gives a sultry pose for the camera.
+The model’s blond hair is pulled back and styled in a loose, wavy updo, which frames her famous face as she gives a sultry pose for the camera.

 In another photo in the series, Sofia sits on the floor and pulls up her skirt to showcase her legs.

 As previously reported by The Inquisitr, Sofia Richie’s social media followers aren’t always kind.
-Sometimes the model gets hateful comments about her looks, or her relationship with Keeping Up with the Kardashians star, Scott Disick.
+Sometimes the model gets hateful comments about her looks, or her relationship with Keeping Up With the Kardashians star, Scott Disick.

 Sofia is often criticized for dating Scott, who is 15-years older than she is.
 However, insiders close to the couple reveal that neither one of them cares about their age difference, and that Richie is very mature for being only 20-years-old.